THC 19 - 21%

-Below, you will find the table with five interventions from each of the aforementioned categories that are most likely to happen to you once you consume Mr. Nice Guy.
+Below, you will find the table with five interventions from each of the aforementioned categories that are most likely to happen to you once you consume Mr. Nice Guy weed strain.
 Top of the list is the most probable effects, and down below are the ones that are not likely to happen at all.
 Still, you should always bear in mind that the strain effect differs from person to person as it may all depend upon your organism rather than on the very strain.

 |Relaxed||Stress||Dry Mouth Cavity|

-It can be clearly seen that Mr. Nice Guy can fulfill all of your expectations when it comes to getting relaxed or simply forgetting about this that presses heavily on your mind.
+It can be clearly seen that Mr. Nice Guy weed strain can fulfill all of your expectations when it comes to getting relaxed or simply forgetting about this that presses heavily on your mind.
 What is more, it might help you deal with some serious medical conditions or a simple headache.
 Finally, the probable negative effects cannot be classified as somewhat extraordinary as they can be expected from consuming any breed of medical cannabis.